zazukoians/qlever-tests/README.md

 If you want to persist the data, you can mount a volume to the `/home/qlever/data` directory.

+The custom image for the UI also offers some environment variables to customize the behavior:

+- `MAP_VIEW_BASE_URL`: The base URL for the map view.
+Default is `""`, which will not display any button to open the map view.

 ## Relevant information about the QLever

 - [Some features are still missing](https://github.com/ad-freiburg/qlever/issues/615), but are being worked on.